binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 G>
 G> From the directory that you have BeEF installed, run the BeEF ruby script: `./beef` G>
-G> Log into the BeEF UI at `http://localhost:3000/ui/authentication` (or using https if you've configured TLS) with the user and password that you setup in the BeEF root config.yaml.
+G> Log into the BeEF UI at `http://localhost:3000/ui/authentication` (or using https if you have configured TLS) with the user and password that you set-up in the BeEF root config.yaml.
 G>
 G> Open another browser tab and log-in to the DVWA.
 G>